p-alexisv/sitemon/README.md

 ## Configuration
 There are three settings that can be configured.
 These are set via environment variables.
+These can be set in the deployment definition, if the app is to be deployed on Kubernetes.

 1. Port

    ```export SITEMON_METRICSPORT=8000```